Note

 Admins can use Power Apps and Power Automate analytics reports in the Power Platform admin center to view usage, performance, and errors related to Dataverse for Teams environments.

 Admins can monitor capacity usage for Microsoft Teams environments by using dedicated capacity views in the Power Platform admin center.
 Notifications are sent to the makers in Microsoft Teams when the environment is nearing 80 percent of its capacity.
-Notifications are also sent to tenant admins when the tenant is reaching 80 percent of its capacity.
+Notifications are also sent to tenant admins when the tenant is reaching 80 percent capacity.
 These capacity limits can't be extended.
-Admins can monitor inactive Microsoft Teams environments in the tenant and invoke cleanup when necessary, in addition to having an automated cleanup of unused environments in place to help free up capacity.
+Admins can monitor inactive Microsoft Teams environments in the tenant and invoke cleanup when necessary, in addition to performing automated cleanup of unused environments to help free up capacity.

-A dashboard in the CoE Starter Kit further identifies the usage of Dataverse for Teams environments, in addition to inactive environments that have no apps or flows.
+A dashboard in the CoE Starter Kit further identifies the usage of Dataverse for Teams environments, in addition to inactive environments without apps or flows.

 Manage the data governance policies for newly created Dataverse for Teams environments by selecting one of these approaches:

-• Create a policy spanning all environments except selected ones.
-Keep the available connectors in this policy limited to those that you want to expose to makers in Dataverse for Teams environments.
-By setting the scope of the DLP policy to Exclude certain environments, this policy will apply to any new environments that are created in your tenant—including Dataverse for Teams or trial environments.
-Any other type of new environment, like a production or sandbox environment, can be explicitly removed from this tenant-wide DLP policy and added to appropriate, dedicated DLP policies suited for their use case.
+Create a policy spanning all environments except selected ones.
+Limit the available connectors in this policy to those you want to expose to makers in Dataverse for Teams environments.
+By setting the scope of the DLP policy to exclude certain environments, this policy applies to any new environments that are created in your tenant, including Dataverse for Teams or trial environments.
+You can explicitly remove any other type of new environment, like a production or sandbox environment, from this tenant-wide DLP policy and add it to appropriate, dedicated DLP policies suited for its use case.

-• Create a policy specifically for Dataverse for Teams environments.
+Create a policy specifically for Dataverse for Teams environments.
 Keep the available connectors in this policy limited to those you want team members to have access to.
-Set up a script by using PowerShell cmdlets, or a flow that uses admin connectors, to periodically add newly created Dataverse for Teams environments to this policy and remove them from the default tenant-level policy.
+Create a script using PowerShell cmdlets, or a flow that uses admin connectors, to periodically add newly created Dataverse for Teams environments to this policy and remove them from the default tenant-level policy.

 Use Microsoft Teams admin center controls